-The Call Module seeks to finance innovative projects which can contribute, support, and provide results to future or already existing pilot and demonstration installations.
+The Call Module seeks to finance innovative projects, which can contribute, support, and provide results to future or already existing pilot and demonstration installations.

-It is noted that at national level there might be specific goals within the global scope and objectives world call infrastructures that need to be checked by candidates when formulating the proposal, for eligibility.
+It is noted that at national level there might be specific goals within the global scope and objectives of the Call that need to be checked by candidates when formulating the proposal, for eligibility.

-The Call Module on hydrogen and renewable fuels is launched within the scope of CETPartnership TRI3.
+This Call Module on Hydrogen and Renewable Fuels is launched within the scope of CETPartnership TRI354.
 In the case of storage technologies there are various programmes covering R&D related to batteries, which justifies focussing on alternative solutions for storage, namely by using energy carriers.
+In coherence with CETP SRIA, utilisation of a wide range of energy vectors, in particular hydrogen, and advanced and renewable fuels, as well as hybrid solutions are expected to support cross-sectoral integration.
+Appropriate fuel and chemical technologies will serve flexibility and sector coupling needs in the energy system and are important enablers for integration with other sectors such as industry and transport.
+Hence, this Call aims to support projects on hydrogen55 and renewable fuels technologies, from the production of the fuel to its end-use.

-Hence, this Call Module aims to support projects on hydrogen and renewable fuels technologies, from the production of the fuel to its end-use.
-The production of hydrogen plays a key role in any industrial society, since hydrogen can be used to store energy and for many essential chemical processes, as fuel to power electric motors via fuel cells, or as an input to produce e-fuels, biofuels and other hydrogen carriers like ammonia, or to power gas turbines.
-Further development of hydrogen technologies is necessary to reduce cost and improve process integration and business models.
+The production of hydrogen plays a key role in any industrial society, since hydrogen can be used to store energy and for many essential chemical processes, as fuel to power electric motors via fuel cells, or as an input to produce e-fuels56, biofuels and other hydrogen carriers like ammonia, or to power gas turbines.